 This document specifies the Group Policy: Software Installation Protocol Extension.
 The transmitted configuration data enables centralized (common) configuration of multiple client systems.
 The Group Policy: Software Installation Protocol Extension enables an administrator to install and remove software applications at client computers.
 New software versions can also be pushed out to client computers.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary